Unlocking Australia’s tropical fruit export potential

 “Some products such as bananas, have clear possibilities while other products such as papaya are faced with more challenges, particularly because they are highly perishable which is difficult with freight.”

-Six strategies have been developed – papaya, passionfruit, lychees, bananas, persimmons and limes.
-Mr Lloyd said the overarching findings were that all tropical fruit sectors need to collaborate to build new export business models and supply chains, and maximise immediate opportunities while also pursuing new market access in the longer term.
+Six market mapping reports have been developed – papaya, passionfruit, lychees, bananas, persimmons and limes.
+Mr Lloyd said the primary findings were that all tropical fruit sectors need to collaborate to build new export business models and supply chains, and maximise immediate opportunities while also pursuing new market access in the longer term.
 New product development with premium pricing and strong branding, he said, were also key.

-Regional workshops, grower interviews, and a detailed potential market review informed the strategies, which Mr Lloyd said uncovered interesting findings.
+Regional workshops, grower interviews, and a detailed potential market review informed the reports, which Mr Lloyd said uncovered interesting findings.

 “In relation to bananas, research has found that Australian bananas cannot compete just on price due to higher labour and freight costs than our competitors, which are mostly developing countries,” he said.